spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

 	)
 ```
 Where:
-- ctx is a `context.Context`. `NewJWTSource` blocks until the first Workload API response is received or this context times out or is cancelled.
+- ctx is a `context.Context`. `NewJWTSource` function blocks until the first Workload API response is received or this context times out or is cancelled.
 - socketPath is the address of the Workload API (`unix:///tmp/agent.sock`) to which the internal Workload API client connects to get up-to-date SVIDs.
 Alternatively, we could have omitted this configuration option, in which case the listener would have used the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API.
 The code could have then been written like this:
 ```go
 	jwtSource, err := workloadapi.NewJWTSource(ctx)
 ```
-Althought both workloads create a `JWTSource`, it is used differently in each case:
+Although both client and server workloads create a `JWTSource`, it is used differently in each case:

 The **client workload** uses the `JWTSource` to get a JWT-SVID by calling its [FetchJWTSVID](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#JWTSource.FetchJWTSVID) function:
 ```go